Police: Person walked into Zachary hair salon, shot patron before driving off

 ZACHARY - Police are investigating a shooting at a hair salon in Zachary.

+Authorities said the victim was taken to a hospital in serious condition.

+No other details related to the suspect or victim were immediately available.
 This is a developing story.
-No other details related to the suspect or victim are immediately available.

 More News